Thembisa Gauteng, South Africa Travel Guide

 South Africa is water-scarce.
 Be mindful of usage: shorter showers, turn off taps, report leaks.

-Consider carbon offset possibilities for your flights.
+Consider carbon offset options for your flights.
 Contribute to projects that reduce emissions.
 Compensate for your travel with Terrapass.

-Engage respectfully with residents.
+Engage respectfully with the community.
 Your interactions shape your experience and local impact.

 Support local arts centers including Moses Taiwa Molelekwa Arts Centre.
 Attend performances, purchase local goods crafts.